 This is what it takes to make a high-converting ad:

 With each part of this ‘formula’ in mind, we analyzed 150 of our clients’ top performing Facebook ads to highlight some common trends.
+Some of the trends are used by marketing agencies when it comes to marketing using social media platforms such as Facebook.
+Marketing strategies are often used by agencies similar to KlientBoost as a way of reaching and and engaging with a potential audience.
 Here are the tactics that helped those ads outperform the rest.

 Targeting the right audience